milankinen/ffux/README.md

 `ffux` has a native support for isomorphic application development.
-When you have created your `ffux` dispatcher, you can get the initial state with `.tak(callback)` method and use the fetched model to render your application in your server:
+When you have created your `ffux` dispatcher, you can get the initial state with `.take(callback)` method and use the fetched model to render your application in your server:

 ```javascript